sean6369/tp/docs/UserGuide.md

 5. Type `help` to see the list of commands.
 6. FlowCLI will read commands until you enter `bye`.
 You can use either inline commands (full syntax) or interactive mode (just type the command name for guided input).

-Projects and tasks exist only for the current session.
-Use the export feature to save a snapshot if you need to keep a record.

 ## Important Notes

 ### Data Persistence
-⚠️ **FlowCLI does not save your data between sessions.** All projects and tasks exist only in memory while the application is running.
-When you exit with `bye`, all data is lost.
+✅ **FlowCLI automatically saves your data!** All projects and tasks are automatically saved to `data/flowcli-data.txt` when you exit with `bye`.
+When you reopen FlowCLI, your data is automatically loaded.

-**To preserve your work:**
-- Use `export-tasks <filename>.txt` regularly to save snapshots
-- Export before closing FlowCLI if you need to keep records
-- Consider exporting at the end of each work session
+**Additional features:**
+- Data is saved in the same directory where you run `flowcli.jar`
+- If the data file is corrupted, FlowCLI will back it up and start fresh
+- You can still use `export-tasks` to create human-readable snapshots for reports or sharing

 ## Features